Great Freeze

 The Great Freeze was a period of back-to-back freezes during the winter of 1894–95 in the Southern United States, particularly notable for destroying much of the citrus crop in Northern Florida.

 Entire communities, such as Earnestville, faded after the citrus crops and trees were lost to the two unusually cold-weather patterns of the winter season.

 Weather records

-Orlando reached an all-time record low of 18 F on December 28, 1894, which still stands.
+Orlando reached an all-time record low of 18 F on December 28, 1894, which still stands, as does West Palm Beach at 24 F on the same date.

-In the second cold wave (1895), West Palm Beach recorded an all time record low (since broken) of 27 F on February 9, 1895.
+In the second cold wave (1895), West Palm Beach recorded an all time February record low of 27 F on February 9, 1895.
+On the same date, Orlando fell to 19 F, an all time February record low that remains unbeaten to this day.

 A snowstorm produced unprecedented snowfall amounts along the Gulf Coast, including 20 in in Houston, Texas.

 Snow fell as far south as Tampico, Mexico, within the Tropic of Cancer, the lowest latitude in North America that snow has been recorded at sea level.